RaphaelMaschinsen/AutoDoc/README.md

     python main.py <root_dir> <folder1> <folder2> ... <folderN>

 Source files in the Root directory will be included but non-recursively (only files directly in the root directory).
 Additional subdirectories files will be searched for source files recursively.

+You might have to extend the script to include more languages.
+I used it for my c++ project.
+If you extended the script, feel free to create a pull request.

 ### Example